Market Pulse Web

 How to add widgets?

-To open the “widgets adding popup” hit that huge button with the plus sign
+To open the "add widgets popup", click the button with the plus sign

-Select the data source and algorithm and select the widget on the right side of the popup.
+From here, select the data source and algorithm, and then select the widget on the right side of the popup.
 After the selection, it will appear on your workspace page.

 Control elements